-Meet Roger and Debbie Duyvesteyn and their two children Ashley, 13, and Jacob, 10.
+Meet Roger and Debbie Duyvesteyn and their two children Ashley and Jacob.
 The owners of Albion Nurseries in Maple Ridge, BC initially visited Powell River because they’d heard how picturesque it was.
 Not only did they find all they’d heard was true, but they also realized the potential for enhancing their current Fraser Valley-based greenhouse operation and the unique possibilities for yet another commercial enterprise in Powell River.

 “We came to the area, fell in love with it and made the decision to try to make a run of it and have a new challenge for our future,” Roger says.
 In December 2006, the couple purchased property from Max and Elaine Steiger.
 Over the next year and a half they weighed their options; then, in February 2008, they moved forward with their plans.